Institute on Descriptive Inquiry - Institute 2

 The major seminar addresses the framing issues of the Institute.

-Wed., Thurs., Fri. (week two): Continuing our new practice from last year, we will devote the final three days to reading or writing.
+Wed., Thurs., Fri. (week two): We will devote the final three days to reading or writing.
 One small group will be devoted to writing projects.
 Bring something you are working on or an interest in starting something new.
-This year’s book groups continue with the theme of the particular within politics.
+This year’s book groups continue to explore the themes of the Institute through choices of fiction and non-fiction.
 They will be sent to you in a letter in early June.

 Independent work/small group inquiries